xcloudx01/Kingroon-KP3S-BLTouch-Marlin-2.1.x-Nightly-Firmware/README.md

 **Firmware features of note:**

 Babystepping is on, use the Tune > Probe Z offset menu mid-print to adjust your Z height in realtime.
 Get that perfect first layer.

+If you have no idea how to dissassemble your printer or compile the firmware yourself, i recommend [this guy's]([ABL and Marlin Install KP3S - YouTube](https://youtu.be/t8V_ioDw-fo)) videos.